jordanf2001/brain-dynamics-psilocybin/README.md

 ### Interpretation
 The difference comes from how the brain is parcellated:

-- Grid atlas divides the brain geometrically, without respecting functional boundaries
+- Preliminary Grid divides the brain geometrically, without respecting functional boundaries
 - Schaefer 100 is based on intrinsic functional networks

 As a result, Schaefer captures coherent within-network connectivity,